Notice

 1000 S Forest Mall, Tempe, AZ 85281

-• What type of students will do well at this school?
+• What type of students thrive at ASU Prep Levitt Lab?

-• Collaborative and Open-Minded: They value diverse perspectives, embrace respectful discourse and see differing viewpoints as opportunities for growth and understanding.
+• Collaborative and open-minded: They value varied perspectives, embrace respectful discourse and see differing viewpoints as opportunities for growth and understanding.

 Parents play a key role in their child’s success.
 While you’re not required to teach, we encourage active involvement in your student’s education.
 We’ll stay in regular contact and always welcome your feedback.

-• Will there be accommodations or special education resources?
+• Are accommodations or special education services available?

-TLL will leverage the established virtual social and emotional services offered through ASU Prep Digital.
+ASU Prep Levitt Lab will leverage the established virtual social and emotional services offered through ASU Prep Digital.
 We do not have any onsite Special Education services.
-We will work with the family to ensure TLL will be a good fit for your student.
+We will work with the family to ensure ASU Prep Levitt Lab will be a good fit for your student.

 • Is there a cost for college courses?

-• How does this school compare with other ASU Prep Academies?
+• How does ASU Prep Levitt Lab compare to other ASU Prep Academies?

-• Similar to ASU Prep Polytechnic and Prep Digital +, students meet on an ASU campus.
+• Similar to ASU Prep Polytechnic and Digital+: Students learn on an ASU campus with access to university resources

 • What happens if a student transfers to another school?